pedromfedricci/books-futures-explained/README.md

 very welcome as well as adding or suggesting changes to the content.
 I'd appreciate if you contribute through a PR.

+The images in chapter 3 is created using Power Point.
+The power point itself is located in the "resources" folder.

 Feedback, questions or discussion is welcome in the issue tracker.

 ## Changelog